quidphp/core/README.md

 - [Request](src/Request.php) - Extended class with methods to manage an HTTP request
 - [Role](src/Role.php) - Extended abstract class that provides more advanced logic for a role
 - [Route](src/Route.php) - Extended abstract class for a route that acts as both a View and a Controller
-    - [CliClearCache](src/Route/CliClearCache.php) - Class for a cli route to remove all cached data
-    - [CliClearLog](src/Route/CliClearLog.php) - Class for a cli route to remove all log data
     - [CliCompile](src/Route/CliCompile.php) - Class for a cli route to compile assets (js and css)
     - [CliPreload](src/Route/CliPreload.php) - Abstract class for a cli route to generate a preload version of the PHP application
     - [CliSessionGc](src/Route/CliSessionGc.php) - Abstract class for a cli route to remove expired sessions